 Not everyone on vacation wants to lie on a beach with a fruity cocktail in hand (although we can’t say that sounds like a bad idea!).
-With the rise of health and wellness in the travel landscape, more travelers are seeking journeys that offer fitness challenges in place that harbor unforgettable landscapes, enhancing the workout experience with the perfect setting.
+With the rise of health and wellness in the travel landscape, more travelers are seeking journeys that offer fitness challenges in places that harbor unforgettable landscapes, enhancing the workout experience with the perfect setting.
 From Hawaii to the Caribbean, we rounded up five destinations that offer exciting outdoor activities where you can work up a sweat and have an incredible vacation at the same time.

 Hiking on Big Island, Hawaii